-Leaving my country at the age of 19 was nothing short of a rebirth.
+Leaving my country at the age of 19 was nothing but a rebirth.
 Things in Caracas back then were not moving, and there was no future in sight… My school was on a nine-month-long strike.
 I used to wake up every morning, not knowing where things were going…and by “things” I mean both in my personal situation and in my country.
 There was something really heavy in the air in those days.
 You could sense that a storm was coming.
 In addition, Venezuelan society is very traditional and I was experiencing some friction with that as well.
-The “accepted” career paths for “boys” were usually to become an engineer or a doctor.
-But I grew up drawing, creating, playing music… I realized that if I stayed in the country, I was not going to achieve what I wanted to achieve in my life.
+The “accepted” career paths for “boys” were usually an engineer or a doctor.
+But I grew up drawing, creating, playing music… I realised that if I stayed in the country, I was not going to achieve what I wanted to do in my life.
 A couple of years later, I had an opportunity to go to New York.
 It hit me at the time when I was finishing a taco near Washington Square, that I wanted to live in a place that was conductive rather than restrictive.
 I wanted to see the world, to do what I like.
 I wanted to have this conversation with a receptive audience; because art is a conversation, and I felt that Caracas was not going to listen to what I had to say.

 After finishing my studies in the US, I decided to move to London.
 London is a place full of ups and downs – you cry, you laugh, but you never get bored.
 In 2008, because of the financial crisis, I got made redundant from my company, and I decided to reconnect with my true passion.
 I found myself drawing everyday everywhere, on the buses, on the streets…I was filling up my sketchbooks with nonsense, images, poetry, dreams, whatever came to me… Later on I got a new job in a company where they did a competition to raise funds for WWF.
 I painted this expressionistic gorilla close up with bulging yellow eyes in watercolour, and it got selected and auctioned.
 At that point, I said to myself “I can do this!
 Let’s turn this up to eleven!”
 I’ve been non-stop since then.
 I participated in all kinds of competitions, most of which I lost, some I got in, and I keep going.